ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 > If your system's hostname is not `nixos-test`, you need to modify the name of `nixosConfigurations` in `flake.nix`, or use `--flake /etc/nixos#nixos-test` to specify the configuration name.

+## Leveraging Features from Other Flakes Packages

+In fact, this is the primary functionality of Flakes — a Flake can depend on other Flakes, allowing it to utilize the features they provide.
+It's akin to how we incorporate functionalities from other libraries when writing programs in TypeScript, Go, Rust, and other programming languages.

+The example above, using the latest version from the official Helix Flake, illustrates this functionality.
+More use cases will be discussed later, and here are a few examples referenced for future mention:

+- [Getting Started with Home Manager](./start-using-home-manager.md): This introduces the community's Home-Manager as a dependency, enabling direct utilization of the features provided by this Flake.
+- [Downgrading or Upgrading Packages](./downgrade-or-upgrade-packages.md): Here, different versions of Nixpkgs are introduced as dependencies, allowing for flexible selection of packages from various versions of Nixpkgs.